-A WCAG 2.0 Checklist is available for developers to use in implementing and verifying conformance with WCAG 2.0.
+A WCAG 2 Checklist is available for developers to use in implementiation and verification of conformance.

 The W3C's Web Accessibility Initiative

-The W3C is an international, vendor-neutral group that determines the protocols and standards for the web.
-They create the specifications for HTML, CSS, etc. A primary initiative of the W3C is to develop accessibility standards.
-The goal of the Web Accessibility Initiative (WAI) is to develop these accessibility standards.
-WAI working groups develop accessibility standards for web browsers, authoring tools, evaluation tools, and web content, to name a few.
-The Web Content Work Group's standards are called the Web Content Accessibility Guidelines (WCAG).
+The W3C is an international, vendor-neutral group that determines protocols and standards for the web.
+Within the W3C, the Web Accessibility Initiative (WAI) and its working groups develop accessibility guidelines for web browsers, authoring tools, evaluation tools, and web content, to name a few.
+The Accessibility Guidelines Working Group creates guidelines called the Web Content Accessibility Guidelines (WCAG).

 WCAG 1.0, finalized in 1999, was a major development in making web content more accessible to people with disabilities.
 Its 14 guidelines and numerous checkpoints formed the basis for the initial Section 508 guidelines.